-Data analysis and numerical model experiments have been used to analyze the low TOCs recorded over Russia during the winter 2015/2016 winter.
+Data analysis and numerical model experiments have been used to analyze the low TOCs observed over Russia during the winter 2015/2016.
 Ozone anomalies were observed over the territory of the Urals and Siberia in winter and the beginning of spring 2016.
-In this paper-study, we compare TOCs obtained using by different measuring methods (satellite and ground-based observations) and results of numerical modeling (for the stations Khanty-Mansiysk, Tura, and Pechora) for the above mentioned period.
-It is shown that existed current monitoring systems (including the new Russian Infrared Fourier- spectrometer IKFS-2) and modern 3-dimensional atmospheric models provide a good description representation of the occurrence of the TOC anomalies.
-However, results of observations and modeling simulations diverge on particular certain days by as much as up to 20-30%.
+In this study, we compare TOCs obtained by different measuring methods (satellite and ground-based observations) with results of numerical modelling (for the stations Khanty-Mansiysk, Tura, and Pechora) for the mentioned

+- 220 period.
+It is shown that current monitoring systems (including the new Russian Infrared Fourier Spectrometer IKFS-2) and modern 3-dimensional atmospheric models provide a good representation of the occurrence of the observed TOC anomalies.
+However, results of observations and simulations diverge on certain days up to 20-30%.
 Analysis of the role of chemical and dynamical processes in the observed ozone variability over the Russian Federation was based on the RSHU CTM calculations.
-This analysis demonstrated that it is unlikely that local photochemical ozone destruction, initiated by heterogeneous halogen activation on the particles of PSCs that formed under registered observed low temperatures may be, is responsible for the short-term local ozone destruction minimum ozone values.
+This analysis demonstrated that it is unlikely that local photochemical ozone destruction, initiated by - 225 heterogeneous halogen activation on the particles of PSCs that formed under the observed low temperatures, is responsible for the short-term local minimum ozone values.
 The prevalent reason for the observed low TOCs may be dynamical flux divergence out of regions with observed low ozone content (Smyshlyaev et al., 2017).